shahzadhuq/modernization-decomposing-monolith/Readme.md

 1. Start with the analysis of your legacy application (yes, captain obvious here!)
     1. Build out a dependency graph that shows 1/ breakdown of application's components (your services and 3rd party libraries) and 2/ relationships across components.
     1. Analyze portability of these components to .NET Standard 2.0 and .NET Core.
-Targeting .NET Standard 2.0 will help you share common libraries between your codebases .NET Framework and .NET (aka .NET Core).
+Targeting .NET Standard 2.0 will help you share common libraries between your legacy (.NET Framework) and modernized (.NET aka .NET Core) codebase.
-    1. Identify component owners in your organization to 1/ validate your analysis and 2/ coordinate modernization effort and timelines.
+    1. In your organization, identify component owners to 1/ validate your analysis and 2/ coordinate modernization effort and timelines.

     You can leverage no-cost tools like [AWS .NET Extractor](https://aws.amazon.com/microservice-extractor/) or [AWS .NET Porting Assistant](https://aws.amazon.com/porting-assistant-dotnet/).